Pacific-Softwares/larpress-digital/documents/docs/modules/system/themes.md

 # Themes Introduction

-Themes control the visual appearance and layout of your LaraPressDigital frontend.
+Themes control the visual appearance and layout of your LarPress frontend.

 #Quick Start - <a href="#quickStart"> Create a Theme from the Sample (recommended)</a>

 ## What are Themes?

-Themes in LaraPressDigital are:
+Themes in LarPress are:

 - **Blade-Based** - Use Laravel Blade templates
 - **Modular** - Self-contained with assets